NPKBlackBean/webapp/frontend/ai/PROMPTS.md

 The logic for these instructions will be implemented in TypeScript, and the implementation of that logic being left to my team.
 The "clock section" shall contain a static image of a clock, aligned with the color and styling of the rest of the webpage.
 This clock should be taken from Lucide React.

+Purpose:
+Orient myself as to how to implement JS/TS functionality I have never implemented before

+Prompt (preceded by context of prompt #1):
+Propose to me how the following functionality could be implemented in the codebase:
+1. When the user clicks "Start Reading", the reading timer switches to "move to pot" mode.
+The "move to pot" mode (hereinafter referred to as MTP) lasts 60 seconds and has what is currently the hardcoded "Wait" text display as "Move the sensor to pot 1".
+2. After the 60 seconds elapses, the reading timer switches to "let sensor be" (LSB) mode.
+It displays "Reading in progress, do not move the sensor" for 60 seconds.

+After this first MTP and LSB stage, the sensor goes into MTP for pot 2, then LSB, then MTP for sensor 3.

+After this, the user can either press "Restart Reading" within reading_interface.tsx or "Accept Reading" in reading_interface.
+Accept Reading appears after these stages are done, and disappears upon acceptance or after the user presses Restart Reading.
+It only appears after a MTP-LSB-MTP-LSB-MTP-LSB cycle is completed.